AbrahamZak/Insurance-CSV-Processor/README.md

             writer.writerow(data)
 ```

+The function closes by returning the output data list

+`
+return output_data
+`

 ## Expansion Ideas
 These are some ideas I've thought of for expanding this project and potentially improving it: